qdzlug/ironbank-pipeline/README.md

         - README (required file)
         - Dockerfile (required file)
         - LICENSE (required file)
-        - download.yaml (file, not always required)
+        - download.yaml (file, not always required, which allows external resources to be validated and used in the container build)
-        - scripts (directory, not always required)
+        - scripts (directory, not always required, which stores any script files needed in the container)
-        - signatures (directory, not always required)
+        - signatures (directory, not always required, which contains signatures needed for validation of any repository or external resource files)
-        - config (directory, not always required)
+        - config (directory, not always required, which stores any configuration files needed in the container)
-        - accreditation (directory, not always required)
+        - accreditation (directory, not always required, which provides information about approved images)
     - testing/checking the build variables exist using the `build variables` job.

 The preflight stage is currently set to allow failures because the `folder structure` job is listing some optional files/directories